First things first, what is repair and what is recovery?

 There are a number of sources online that offer JPEG Repair.
 Some appear to be automated ‘online applications’:

 VG JPEG Repair.
 They also offer a Windows client.
-Using the trial I was never able to get a JPEG repaired.
+Using the trial I was never able to repair a corrupt JPEG.
 The ones I tried appeared to be as corrupt as they were before.
 The only change was that they were now water-marked.
-Online it showed 7 more images, all slightly different which suggests it has been trying different solutions.
+Online it showed 7 more images, all slightly different which suggests it has been trying different solutions, one of them being a lower resolution preview.

 I also tried the free version of Online PixRecovery and got the same result.
 The picture marked ‘repaired’ had the same damage as the original.